MS-SJF-Projects/guardrails-lab/alfredo-restaurant/docs/environment-setup-local-virtualenv.md

 - Docker (optional) including docker-compose
 - node (optional) for running chat UI frontend

-You may wish to consider [running with Codespaces](environment-setup-codespaces.md) or [devcontainers](environment-setup-devcontainer.md) if you do not have the above requirements.
+You may wish to consider [running with devcontainers](environment-setup-devcontainer.md) if you do not have the above requirements.

 <br>